CDrummond/music-similarity/mac/INSTALL.md

 - Edit `config.json` to contain correct paths

+- If you wish to analyse with Essentia:

+  a) Download essentia models and extractor from https://github.com/AF-1/sobras/tree/main/lms-music-similarity_on_macos

+  b) Place models, and profile, with `essentia` sub-folder of main `music-similarity`
+     folder. e.g. you should have

+     ```
+     music-similarity/
+         essentia/
+             models/
+                 ...
+             profile
+     ```

+  c) Place extractor into `mac` folder

 - Optional: Run Music Similarity Server as a daemon (in the background): https://github.com/AF-1/sobras/blob/main/lms-music-similarity_on_macos/README.md#running-music-similarity-server-as-a-daemonin-the-background

 ---